radoslawkrolikowski/sentiment-analysis-pytorch/README.md

     In the third notebook, the bidirectional Gated Recurrent Unit model will be built.
 In our neural network we will implement and use the following architectures and techniques: bidirectional GRU, stacked (multi-layer) GRU, dropout/spatial dropout, max-pooling, avg-pooling.
 The hyperparameters fine-tuning process will be presented.
 After choosing the proper parameters set, we will train our model and determine the generalization error.

+* [biGRU with additional features](https://github.com/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/4_biGRU_with_additional_features.ipynb) or view the notebook using nbviewer here: [biGRU with additional features nbviewer](https://nbviewer.jupyter.org/github/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/4_biGRU_with_additional_features.ipynb)

+    In this notebook, we will implement the bidirectional Gated Recurrent Unit model that uses features extracted in the first tutorial.

 ### Dataset

 Dataset is available under the following link: